-Domestic battery is one of the crimes of violence in Santa Ana, CA. Offenses of violence are severely prosecuted because they involve harm caused to people, instead of property.
-A conviction carries severe penalties, damage to your reputation, and could prevent you from securing a lucrative employment opportunity.
+Domestic battery is one of the crimes of violence in Santa Ana, CA. Offenses of violence are seriously prosecuted because they involve harm caused to people, instead of property.
+A conviction carries harsh penalties, damage to your reputation, and could prevent you from securing employment.
 At Darwish Law, we understand the importance of your freedom and rights.
 Therefore, we can use our experience and knowledge to assess the facts of your case and develop a defense strategy.
 That way, we can get you the best possible outcome in the case.

 Definition of California Domestic Battery Law